nickltang/Blackjack-Live/README.md

 npm install
 npm start
 ```
-4. Open the browser and navigate to http://localhost:3000
+4. Open two browser tabs and navigate to http://localhost:3000 in each to demonstrate the live chat feature between two users